galasa-dev/galasa.dev/src/markdown-pages/docs/managers/z-os-batch-z-os-mf-manager.md

 ---
 path: "/docs/managers/z-os-batch-z-os-mf-manager"
-title: "z/OS Batch z/OS MF Manager"
+title: "zOS Batch zOS MF Manager"
 ---

 **BETA - This Manager is feature complete but may contain known or unknown bugs.**

 ## Overview
-This Manager is the internal implementation of the z/OS Batch Manager using z/OS MF. <p> See the <a href="../zos-manager">zOS Manager</a> for details of the z/OS Batch Annotations.
+This Manager is the internal implementation of the z/OS Batch Manager using z/OS MF. <p> See the <a href="../zos-manager">z/OS Manager</a> for details of the z/OS Batch Annotations.